Moguri/prototype-mercury/docs/gdd.rst

 Abilities have the following stats:

-MP Cost
+EP Cost
-   How much MP is required to use this ability (can be zero)
+   How much EP is required to use this ability (can be zero)

 JP Cost
    How much JP is required to purchase this ability (For calculation see :ref:`formula`)